-The Trustees anticipate that, in order to expand the law centre's services and continue its financial recovery, it will be necessary to move to new, larger premises within about three years.
-The trustees have designated a fund of £50,000 to deal with the potential costs of moving premises, including the payment of a lease premium, fit-out costs, removal costs (including specialist IT costs) and increased rental costs.
+In their Strategic Plan 2019-2022, the Trustees anticipated that, in order to expand the Law Centre's services and continue its financial recovery, it would be necessary to move to new, larger premises before the end of March 2022.
+The Trustees designated a fund of £50,000 to deal with the potential costs of moving premises, including the payment of a lease premium, fit-out costs, removal costs (including specialist IT costs) and increased rental costs.
+The Trustees intend to review the need for larger premises in the light of the COVID-19 pandemic, which has seen staff largely working from home since the end on March 2020, though they have not yet arrived at a final view.